jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

   (d) to ensure that the institution does not discriminate unfairly against any person:
   (e) to ensure that the institution operates in a financially responsible manner that ensures the efficient use of resources and maintains the institution’s long-term viability:
   (f) to ensure that proper standards of integrity, conduct, and concern for the public interest and the well-being of students attending the institution are maintained.
-(2) In addition, NZIST’s council must comply with section 97 of the Crown Entities Act 2004 in respect of its subsidiaries.
+(2) In addition, Te Pūkenga—New Zealand Institute of Skills and Technology’s council must comply with section 97 of the Crown Entities Act 2004 in respect of its subsidiaries.

 **Powers of institutions and councils**